 The rheumatology fellows train and provide care at The Mount Sinai Hospital, including the Center for Advanced Medicine (CAM).

 The Mount Sinai Hospital

 The Mount Sinai Hospital is a premier tertiary-care facility, drawing patients from surrounding communities, across the country, and around the world.
 More than 3,000 full-time and voluntary physicians treat nearly 47,000 inpatients and 427,000 outpatients each year.
-The Mount Sinai Hospital is part of The Mount Sinai Medical Center, which includes Icahn School of Medicine.
+The Mount Sinai Hospital is part of The Mount Sinai Health System, which includes Icahn School of Medicine.

 Center for Advanced Medicine

 CAM brings all of Mount Sinai’s clinics together under one roof.
 This was the first step in a larger plan for the Department of Medicine: to enhance patient care while improving the educational experience for fellows across subspecialties.
 The design of the CAM building was executed in a way to meet the needs of both patient care and education.
 In addition, the Director of Ambulatory Care, David Thomas, MD, has unified the practices.
 Clinic and clerkship directors now meet regularly, identifying opportunities to bridge gaps and increase interaction among subspecialties.